 Best Free HTML Editors for Windows

-Notepad++ is my favorite of Free HTML Editors.
+Notepad++ is my favorite Free HTML editor.
 It is a more robust version of the Notepad software that you would find available in Windows by default.
 That being the case, this is a Windows-only option.
-It includes things like line number, color coding, hints, and other helpful tools that the standard Notepad application does not have.
-These additions make Notepad++ an ideal choice for web designers and front end developers.
+It includes line numbers, color coding, hints, and other helpful tools that the standard Notepad application does not have.
+These additions make Notepad++ an ideal choice for web designers and front-end developers.

 Komodo Edit is my favorite text web editor.
 It includes a lot of great features for HTML and CSS development.
 Additionally, you can get extensions to add language support or other helpful features, like special characters.

-Komodo doesn’t outshine as the best HTML editor, but it’s great for for the price, especially if you build in XML where it truly excels.
-I use Komodo Edit every day for my work in XML, and I use it a lot for basic HTML editing as well.
+Komodo doesn’t outshine as the best HTML editor, but it’s great for the price, especially if you build in XML, where it truly excels.
+I use Komodo Edit every day for my work in XML, and I also use it a lot for basic HTML editing.
 This is one editor I’d be lost without.
-More »

-Eclipse (the latest version is dubbed “Eclipse Mars”) is a complex development environment that is perfect for people who do a lot of coding on various platforms and with different languages.
-It is structured as plug-ins, so if you need to edit something you just find the appropriate plug-in and go to work.
+Eclipse (the latest version is dubbed “Eclipse Mars”) is a complex development environment perfect for people who do a lot of coding on various platforms and with different languages.
+It is structured as plug-ins, so if you need to edit something, you just find the appropriate plug-in and go to work.

 CoffeeCup Free HTML Editor

-The CoffeeCup Free HTML comes in two versions – a free version as well as a full version which is available for purchase.
-The free version is a good product, but be aware that a lot of the features this platform offers do require you to buy the full version.
+The CoffeeCup Free HTML comes in two versions – a free version and a full one available for purchase.
+The free version is a good product, but be aware that many of the features this platform offers require you to buy the full version.

 CoffeeCup now also offers an upgrade called “Responsive Magic” that supports Responsive Web Design.
 This version can be added into a bundle with the “full” version of the editor.